tembo-io/website/docusaurus/blog/2024-01-18-simplified-ml-ops/index.md

 The Tembo ML Stack brings the entire ML workflow into Postgres, making it easier to build and deploy ML models.
 It puts operations and model serving in the hands of the model developer.
 And with pl/python, you can write your Python transformations directly in Postgres.

-The [Tembo ML Stack](https://cloud.tembo.io) ships with several extensions which enable you to build an end-to-end solution for building machine learning applications:
+The [Tembo ML Stack](https://cloud.tembo.io) ships with several extensions which enable you to build an end-to-end solution for machine learning applications:

 - [PostgresML](https://github.com/postgresml/postgresml) - a SQL API with hooks into the most popular Python machine learning libraries, and management of the trained model artifacts